Taekwon-Do (video game): Characters

 Yagami: 20 years old, he represents the Chūgoku and Shikoku region, and at present is a school student.
 His hobby is playing the Chinese board game Mahjong, which he is very passionate about.
 His great wish was to be accepted into a certain University, and cheerfully notes "I passed the test!".
 Yagami wears an Orange and Black Taekwondo dobok and fashions his brown hair into bangs falling to the sides of his face.
 In the booklet he is depicted as red-haired, carrying his school backpack and sporting a laid-back outfit.
 Yagami is a "Skill" type character and as such has a decent variety of moves and a good string attack.

 Ichijyo: At 26 years old, he is the oldest of the main characters.
 He hails from the Hokuriku region and works as a bank clerk, although his hobby is computer programming.
 Ichijyo likes to plan ahead and considers power to come from stability.
 He is happy being safe and secure even if some think of him as plain.
 He plays a strategic match.
 Like Lee, he sports a White and Black Taekwondo dobok, and is brown haired.
 In the booklet artwork, he is depicted as blue-eyed, wearing glasses and sporting a business suit whilst speaking on a cell phone.
 Ichijyo is an "All around" type character and as such has no glaring shortcomings as a fighter.

 Duyile: An Okinawan 22 year old College student whose hobby is reading.
 An underdog, he challenged the preconceived notions about him and became a Dark Horse amongst the tournament fighters.
 He employs the hard to integrate Halfmoon kick.
 Despite his cool exterior, he is the hottest Taekwondo star at the moment.
 Duyile wears a Blue and Black Taekwondo dobok and slicks his brown hair back with some bangs at the front.
 In the booklet he is wearing a conservative sweater whilst reading.
 Duyile is the game's first "Defense" type fighter and as such, defense is his main attribute, reducing his opponent's power stat when fought.

 Kyoji: At 16, he's the youngest fighter in the game and he's still a high schooler, hailing from the Hokkaido region.
 Kyoji seems to love speed and his hobby is biking.
 It seems that Kyoji was suspended in the past for excess contact, perhaps hinting at his impulsiveness and short tempered, as he is depicted cross-armed and with an impatient scowl in-game.
-He is the one of the fastest fighters around, with movements approaching 150 km in speed.
+He is one of the fastest fighters around, with movements approaching 150 km in speed.
 Kyoji is the game's first "Speed" type character, and as such relies on his quick movement and rush-down attacks to compensate his lack of power.